 This interior refurbishment involved a close working relationship with the client.
 The priceless collection of art, objects and classic furniture became the design focus of the brief.
 Our approach was to survey and curate the art, customise each room with finely crafted joinery to house and exhibit carefully positioned pieces.

-Circa at The Prince continues to evolve and follow iconic pursuit.
-We worked closely with new operator, Julian Gerner of Melbourne Pub Group to reinstate/restore the original dining room and redeem qualities of the hotel’s courtyard charm with a new destination central bar.
+Circa Restaurant and Bar at The Prince of Wales Hotel continues to evolve and follow iconic pursuit.
+Working closely with new operator, Melbourne Pub Group, we strived to reinstate/restore the original dining room and redeem qualities of the hotel’s courtyard charm with a new destination central bar.

 The NGVI Bookshop within the foyer space of the National Gallery of Victoria.
-Blurring the line of commerce and art, shop and foyer throughout the shop the customer interacts with varied products and experiences ranging from the bookshop, library, kids product, home wares, adornment and paper.
+Blurring the line of commerce and art, shop and foyer throughout the store the customer interacts with varied products and experiences ranging from the bookshop, library, kids’ products, homewares, adornment and paper.

 Albert Park College is a new government school that opened Feb 2011.
 It is situated on blue-chip real-estate, 2 streets back from the esplanade of Albert Park Beach, Melbourne.